 Walking with a cane in the opposite hand can help to unload the sore knee.
 You may also be able to reduce pain by getting a cortisone injection or a synovial fluid replacement injection.
 An orthopaedic surgeon normally injects these.
 There is a limit to how many of these injections can be done on your knee.
 Your surgeon will guide you in this regard.

 Another very good option to delay Total Knee Replacement Surgery is to get a Custom Knee Brace made for you to unload your OA knee.
 This can be a great way to delay surgery and continue to function with less pain.
 A Custom Knee Brace works best if one side of your knee has more pain than the other.
 The brace can then shift the pressure away from the painful side of your knee.
-If you are interested in seeing if this could help you, please contact our office at 289-724-0448 and ask to speak with Sharon about a Custom Knee Brace.
+If you are interested in seeing if this could help you, please contact our office at 905-277-1782 and ask about a Custom Knee Brace.

 At some point, your surgeon will advise that you need total knee replacement surgery for your knee.
 This is a difficult decision to make.